Recordings of Gbanzili-Bôlaka: An Ubangi language of Congo

 Acknowledgement and citation

-Users of the Gbanzili-Bolaka deposit should acknowledge Marie-Françoise Rombi from CNRS–LaCiTO as the principal investigator and data collector.
-Alexandre François was in charge of coordinating the deposit, in the broader framework of LAVAFLoW (Legacy audio video archival in fourteen languages of the world).
+Users of the Gbanzili-Bolaka collection should acknowledge Marie-Françoise Rombi from CNRS–LaCiTO as the principal investigator and data collector.
+Alexandre François was in charge of coordinating the collection, in the broader framework of LAVAFLoW (Legacy audio video archival in fourteen languages of the world).

 The digital audio recordings were made possible through the financial support of CNRS–LaCiTO.
 The ELDP funding helped our research assistant Anne Armand prepare the archive for online display.